viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 For the purpose of this tutorial,  that is to shorten the time needed to run various bioinformatics steps, we have down-sampled the original files.
 We randomly sampled, without replacement, 25% reads from each sample, using fastq-sample from the [fastq-tools](http://homes.cs.washington.edu/~dcjones/fastq-tools/) tools.

 # Bioinformatics: processing raw sequencing files
-Reading manuals, trying different tools/options, finding solutions to problems are daily bioinformatician work.
-By now you should have some experience with using command line and various bioinformatics tools, so in order to feel like a pro we encourage you to try your own solutions to the problems below, before checking the answer key.
+Reading manuals, trying different tools/options, finding solutions to problems are daily routine work for bioinformaticians.
+By now you should have some experience with using command line and various bioinformatic tools, so in order to feel like a pro we encourage you to try your own solutions to the problems below, before checking the solution key.
 Click to see the suggested answers to compare them with your own solutions.
 Discuss with person next to you and ask us when in doubt.
+Remember that there are more than one way to skin a cat.
 Have fun!

 ## Preparing a working directory
 To get going, let's book a node, create a working folder in the _glob_ directory and link the raw sequencing files .fastq.gz